 Applicants who are successful in their interview will be notified by email and receive contracts setting out the terms and conditions of the fellowship.

 Applicants who are unsuccessful in their interview will be notified by email.

 Can I get feedback on my application?

-Yes - feedback will be provided where possible.
-Unsuccessful applicants are encouraged to review this feedback and to re-apply for future fellowships where their research may be relevant.
+Yes – feedback will be provided where possible for applications that are shortlisted for interview.
+Unsuccessful interviewees are encouraged to review this feedback and to re-apply for future fellowships where their research may be relevant.
 We regret we cannot provide feedback on applications that are not shortlisted for interview.

 How will I spend my time at Chatham House?

-The Academy presents fellows with a wide range of possible activities whilst at Chatham House.
-In addition to the Leadership Programme, fellows have the opportunity to participate in meetings with senior decision-makers, attend research roundtables and conferences, contribute to the day-to-day work of their host team, and engage with the media as appropriate to their experience and the topicality of their research
+The Academy presents fellows with a wide range of possible activities while at Chatham House.
+In addition to the Leadership Programme, fellows have the opportunity to participate in meetings with senior decision-makers, attend research roundtables and conferences, contribute to the day-to-day work of their host team, and engage with the media as appropriate to their experience and the topicality of their research.

 Fellows manage these activities around the work of their personal research project.
 This encompasses the full timeline of activities involved in a project from refining the research question, to evaluating the best methodology to have impact on the policy problem, budgeting and planning fieldwork, engaging in research, drafting written research outputs and guiding the research through peer review and publication processes.
 It could also involve organizing events such as roundtables.